How to Use the Linux Shutdown Command in Ubuntu 18.04 and CentOS 7

 Most of the popular Operating systems out there allow you to shut down your PC or laptop with different methods.
 Linux operating systems also has ways for a user to safely shutdown, reboot, hibernate or suspend your Unix based machine.
-In this tutorial, we’ll show you how to safely use the shutdown, reboot, hibernate your hosted virtual server using Linux commands.
+In this tutorial, we’ll show you how to use the shutdown safely, reboot, hibernate your hosted virtual server using Linux commands.

-We’ll walk you through in two different Linux flavors – CentOS 7 and Ubuntu 18.04.
+We’ll walk you through the process using two different Linux distributions: CentOS 7 and Ubuntu 18.04.

-Shutting down or rebooting server is important for every operating system for keeping things working as intended.
-Shutting down server through the command line is a secure way as it notifies all the logged in users that the system is about to go off.
+Every operating system requires a shutdown or reboot to keep things running as they should.
+Shutting down a server via the command line is a secure method because it notifies all logged in users that the system is about to be turned off.

-Here you’ll even learn how to trigger the OS to power off on a schedule.
+Here, you’ll even learn how to trigger the OS to power off on a schedule using Linux commands.

 The shutdown command in Ubuntu and CentOS lets you power off, reboot, and halt your system.
 Below is the command syntax that is being used to shutdown and restart the machine.